Your best ticket deal isn't a ticket at all, it's a Lake Compounce Season Pass!

 From 1986 through 1996, Lake Compounce experienced the "decade of the roller coaster."
 Financial troubles and empty promises from a string of four owners severely tarnished the park's image.
 During this decade, Lake Compounce had a checkered history including mountains of unpaid bills, a barrage of lawsuits and a string of unsuccessful turn around attempts.

-In addition, the park was affected by an inordinate amount of adverse publicity including raucous concerts, unpaid back taxes, the towns of Bristol and Southington threatening foreclosure and numerous abbreviated seasons when the park opened only for Labor Day weekend just to keep the streak alive as the country's oldest, continuously operated amusement park.
+In addition, the park was affected by an inordinate amount of adverse publicity including raucous concerts, unpaid back taxes, the towns of Bristol and Southington threatening foreclosure and numerous abbreviated seasons when the park opened only for Labor Day weekend just to keep the streak alive as the oldest, continuously operated theme park in the entire country.
 There was also a prevailing sentiment that time had passed the park by, leaving it behind in a simpler era of Tommy Dorsey concerts and 1950's musicals.

-Steeped in tradition and filled with generations of summer memories, many amusement parks in New England suffered from neglect and then closed for good.
+Steeped in tradition and filled with generations of summer memories, many New England and Connecticut theme parks suffered from neglect and then closed for good.
 When Rhode Island's Rocky Point, the nation's second-oldest park, served its final clam cake and auctioned its rides in the mid 1990's, it seemed to be one of the final nails in the coffin for the region's moribund amusement park industry.
 Moreover, most small, family-owned parks had disappeared in recent years since they did not have the capital to continue operating.
 They have gone the same way as mom-and-pop grocery stores.

 In April 1996, The Kennywood Entertainment Company, a family-owned company that operated three parks in western Pennsylvania, became the new managing partner of Lake Compounce.